bocinsky/guedesbocinsky2018/README.md

 bit of memory.
 On two (relatively high-speed) cores, run-time of the entire analysis is **approximately 12 hours**.
 This can be sortened dramatically by running with a higher number of cores/processors and amount of memory, if available.
-During testing, we were able to run the entire analysis in under three hours using a 20 core cluster.

 ### Output

-The GitHub repository for this project does not contain the output generated by the script—25.15 GB of uncompressed data.
+The GitHub repository for this project does not contain the output generated by the script—3.93 GB of uncompressed data.
 All output data is available as a separate Zenodo archive at:

 <http://doi.org/10.5281/zenodo.583154>

-The `OUTPUT/` directory contains all data generated by the `asian_niche.R` script:
+The `vignettes/` directory contains all data generated by the `guedesbocinsky2018.Rmd` RMarkdown vignette:

-  - `session_info.txt` describes the computational infrastructure within which the script was run
-  - `packages.bib` is a BibTeX bibliography file including all packages loaded in the `asian_niche.R` script
-  - `DATA/` contains data downloaded from web sources for this analysis
+  - `data/raw_data` contains data downloaded from web sources for this analysis
+  - `data/derived_data/` contains tables of the raw site chronometric data without locational information, and the modeled chronometric probability and niche information for each site.
-  - `MODELS/` contains R data objects describing the Kriging interpolation models across the study area
+  - `data/derived_data/models/` contains R data objects describing the Kriging interpolation models across the study area
-  - `RECONS/` contains NetCDF format raster bricks of the model output (i.e., the reconstructed crop niches)
+  - `data/derived_data/recons/` contains NetCDF format raster bricks of the model output (i.e., the reconstructed crop niches)
-  - `SITE_DENSITIES/` contains figures of the estimated chronometric probability density for each site in our database
-  - `FIGURES/` contains all figures output by the script, including videos of how each crop niche changes over time
+  - `figures/` contains all figures output by the script, including videos of how each crop niche changes over time
-  - `TABLES/` contains tables of the raw site chronometric data without locational information, and the modeled chronometric probability and niche information for each site.
+  - `figures/site_densities/` contains figures of the estimated chronometric probability density for each site in our database
+  - `submission/` contains all of the figures, tables, movies, and supplemental datasets included with d’Alpoim Guedes and Bocinsky (2018)

 ### Licenses